South Carolina Air National Guard: History

 Today, the South Carolina Air National Guard is one of the most advanced and modern Air National Guard organizations in the nation.
 The 169 FW was the first wing in the Air National Guard to fly the F-16, with the 169 FW flying the F-16A and F-16B from 1983 to 1994.
 In 1994, the wing transitioned to the F-16C and F-16D/Block 52, the newest, most advanced F-16 in the Air Force inventory.
-The SCANG also flies a single WC-130H Hercules minus its weather reconnaissance equipment for airlift support.
 Prior to operating the F-16, the 169 FW operated the A-7D Corsair II during the 1970s and early 1980s and the F-104 Starfighter in the 1960s.

 In late 1990, units of the SCANG were activated and deployed to Saudi Arabia for Operation Desert Shield/Storm, flying 2,000 combat missions and dropping 4 million pounds of munitions, while maintaining the highest aircraft mission capable rate in the theater.
 This was a significant achievement because munitions were not allowed to be deployed unless enemy targets were verified.
 In January 2002, aircraft and personnel of the 169th Fighter Wing were deployed to Southwest Asia in support of Operation Enduring Freedom, directly participating in combat operations.
-In late February 2002, the 240th Combat Communications Squadron deployed a 50-member team to Central Asia in support of War on Terrorism.
+In late February 2002, the 240th Combat Communications Squadron deployed a 50-member team to Central Asia in support of war on terrorism.
 The 240th members returned in August after six months in theater.
 In September 2002, the 245 ATCS deployed to Afghanistan Asia in support of Operation Enduring Freedom, returning in January 2003.
 In February 2003, nearly 400 members of the 169 FW and all of its F-16s were mobilized and deployed to Southwest Asia as part of what became Operation Iraqi Freedom.
 The 169th was attached to the 379th Air Expeditionary Wing, stationed at Al Udeid Air Base in Qatar.
 The unit flew more than 400 combat missions, performing the Suppression of Enemy Air Defenses (SEAD) mission and flying numerous precision bombing missions over Iraq.

 Prior to 11 Sep 2001, the 169 FW was also a regular participant in the rotational Air Expeditionary Forces (AEFs) which patrolled the Iraqi no-fly zones.
 The unit has deployed for: Operation Southern Watch (Qatar, 1996), Operation Northern Watch (Turkey, 2000), Operation Southern Watch (Saudi Arabia, 2001).
 The 169 FW was the first Air National Guard unit to deploy alongside active-duty Air Force units to comprise an AEF.